CollinHeist/CropTop/README.md

 Install [Git](https://git-scm.com/downloads "Git")

-A tutorial covering basic workflow can be found [here](https://evanwill.github.io/get-git/), but many others exist
+A tutorial covering basic work-flow can be found [here](https://evanwill.github.io/get-git/), but many others exist

 To pull a repository to a new device, run git bash and execute the following
 ```